danushsingla/ai_analytics/README.md

 ## Breach Analysis - Analyze cases of potential breaches in private information
 ## Usage/Traffic Analysis - Note how often usage in the AI changes over time (graph)
 ## API Usage for the AI - Analyzing the cost of the AI based on the model used

+# Features for later on
+Add parallel updating of latency_rollup and other tables in some shape or form